John Wycliffe and Jan Hus

 Marsilius and William of Ockam

-In the third part of his Dialogus, William of Ockam briefly dealt with Marsilius of Padua’s theory of conciliar infallibility.
-By contrast, none of the contemporary papalist responses to the Defensor pacis discussed Marsilius anti papal conciliar programme.
+In the third part of his Dialogues, William of Ockam briefly dealt with Marsilius of Padua’s theory of conciliar infallibility.
+By contrast, none of the contemporary papal responses to the Defensor pacis discussed the Marsilius anti-papal conciliar program.
 Marsilius of Padua The greatest and most original political treatise of the Middle Ages was the work … Read more

 Dante Alighieri